Simon Birmingham

-Simon John Birmingham (born 14 June 1974) is an Australian former politician who was a Senator for South Australia between May 2007 to January 2025.
-A member of the Liberal Party, he served in the Morrison government as Minister for Finance from 2020 to 2022 and as Minister for Trade, Tourism and Investment from 2018 to 2020.
-He previously served as Minister for Education and Training in the Turnbull government from 2015 to 2018, and as a parliamentary secretary and assistant minister in the Abbott government.
+Simon John Birmingham (born 14 June 1974) is an Australian former politician who was a senator for South Australia from 2007 to 2025.
+He held various ministerial positions in the Abbott, Turnbull, and Morrison governments from 2014 to 2022.

-On 30 October 2020, Birmingham was sworn in as Minister for Finance and became Leader of the Government in the Senate following the resignation of Mathias Cormann.

-Following the change of government at the 21 May 2022 election, Birmingham's Senate role became Leader of the Opposition in the Senate, as well as becoming Shadow Minister for Foreign Affairs in the shadow ministry of Peter Dutton.
+In 2020, Birmingham was sworn in as Minister for Finance and became leader of the Government in the Senate following the resignation of Mathias Cormann.
+After the Liberal–National Coalition's loss at the 2022 election, Birmingham became the leader of the opposition in the Senate, as well as becoming Shadow Minister for Foreign Affairs in the shadow ministry of Peter Dutton.

 Early life and career

-Birmingham was born in Adelaide on 14 June 1974.
+Simon John Birmingham was born on 14 June 1974 in Adelaide.
 He grew up on his family's horse agistment property near Gawler, South Australia.
 He was educated at Gawler High School and the University of Adelaide; neither of his parents had attended university.
 He has cited his grandmother Madge Herde, a school principal, as a key influence in his decision to enter politics.

 Birmingham was named South Australia's Lions Club Youth of the Year in 1992 and awarded the Town of Gawler's Australia Day Young Citizen of the Year Award in 1993.
 He commenced studying an economics degree, but left his course to work for Senator Robert Hill.
 He later returned to study and completed a Master of Business Administration from the Adelaide Graduate School of Business, University of Adelaide.

 He began his career working as an electorate officer for Senator Robert Hill.
 In 1997 Birmingham moved from federal to state politics, working as a ministerial advisor to Joan Hall.

 Early in 2000 Birmingham moved to Canberra to become the national manager of public affairs for the Australian Hotels Association.
 In late 2001, Birmingham was appointed chief of staff to the South Australian state minister for tourism and innovation, Martin Hamilton-Smith.
 Following a change of government in 2002, Birmingham began work with the Winemakers' Federation of Australia where he remained until his appointment to the Senate in 2007.